-1. Provide education to residents and local businesses to improve pollinator habitat, reduce the use of insecticides on plants in flower, promote the addition of clover to grass lawns, and encourage the reduction of lawnmowing to once every 2 or 3 weeks.
+1. Provide education to residents and local businesses to improve pollinator habitat, encourage native Connecticut plantings, reduce the use of insecticides on plants in flower, promote the addition of clover to grass lawns, and encourage the reduction of lawnmowing to once every 2 or 3 weeks.
 (5 points)